-- the Public Safety Partnership and Community Policing Act of 1994, which established the COPS Office; - applicable rules, regulations, and policies issued by the U.S. Department of Justice, Office of Management and Budget (OMB), the Government Accountability Office (GAO), and the United States Treasury; - the specific CHP programmatic requirements established by the COPS Office.
+- the Public Safety Partnership and Community Policing Act of 1994, which established the COPS Office; - applicable rules, regulations, and policies issued by the US Department of Justice, Office of Management and Budget (OMB), the Government Accountability Office (GAO), and the United States Treasury; - the specific CHP programmatic requirements established by the COPS Office.

-A list of source documents for this manual is provided in appendix A on page 53.
+A list of source documents for this manual is provided in the appendices.
 You may request copies of any source reference document from: